Problem Hands From Takeout Doubles|

 After an opening 1, the only non-jump 2-level overcall you can make is 2.
 The same rules above apply.

-After an opening 2+ level bid, we used to say that MOST Doubles no longer apply, but Bobby Wolff has convinced us to also use MOSTD over Weak Twos without a good 5+ card suit to overcall with on the 2 level.
+After an opening 2+ level bid, we have said that MOST Doubles no longer apply, but see this section for doubling over Weak Twos without a good 5+ card suit to overcall with on the 2 level.

 One of the best bridge writers around is Michael Lawrence.
 His book, Takeout Doubles, is must reading, even for MOSTD bidders, even though Lawrence doesn't mention MOSTD.